aaronbloomfield/pdr/labs/lab06/index.md

 1. Optimize your implementation of the word puzzle solver.
 Your program should produce the same output as the sample output files in the [labs/lab06/data/ directory](data/) (your program can contain output such as timer results, as described in the in-lab section).
 The input (i.e., the command-line parameters) is the exact same as for the pre-lab.
 2. The various optimizations allowed are listed in the description of the world puzzle problem as well as the post-lab section.
 You will have to include a description of the optimization methods used in the post-lab report.
 Your Makefile should be modified for the post-lab (probably just adding -O2).
 3. Create postlab6.pdf file (see the post-lab section for formatting details), containing the post-lab report (see below).
+4. Don't forget to put your name, date, and lab section at the top of each of your source code files!
-4. Files to download: none beyond what has already been downloaded
+5. Files to download: none beyond what has already been downloaded
-5. Files to submit: the files containing your post-lab code (Makefile, wordPuzzle.cpp, timer.h/cpp, hashTable.h/cpp), the post-lab report (postlab6.pdf -- see the post-lab section for formatting details), and the in-lab shell script again (averagetime.sh).
+6. Files to submit: the files containing your post-lab code (Makefile, wordPuzzle.cpp, timer.h/cpp, hashTable.h/cpp), the post-lab report (postlab6.pdf -- see the post-lab section for formatting details), and the in-lab shell script again (averagetime.sh).

 ------------------------------------------------------------